lrfreeman/3man1992/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on software to analyze goal encodings within the brain for my PhD at the Sainsbury Wellcome Centre in London
+- 🌱 I’m currently learning dynamical systems theory and machine learning to analyze invasive brain computer interface data

 <!--
 **3man1992/3man1992** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.